rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

 ```

 In particular, in discrete types identity types are discrete.
 First we show that
-equivalences preserve discretness.
+equivalences preserve discreteness.
 For that, we need that `#!rzk hom-eq`
 commutes with actions on morphisms.

 ```rzk